 Most college application fees fall in the $40 to $50 range, with some costing as much as $90 (ahem, Stanford).
 For many students and their families, these fees present a serious obstacle along the already pricey path to college.
-If application fees are burdensome to you, you may qualify for college application fee waivers!
+If application fees are burdensome to you, you might qualify for college application fee waivers.

 How Much Do College Applications Cost?

-College applications, on average, cost around $40.
-Especially selective schools, like NYU, Boston University, Harvard, Yale, and, of course, the pricey Stanford, ask for $70 or more.
-If you apply to just five of these pricey private schools, then you're already looking at application fees of over $350!
+College applications cost, on average, around $40.
+Especially selective schools, such as NYU, Boston University, Harvard, Yale, and of course the pricey Stanford, ask for $70 or more.
+If you apply to just five of these expensive private schools, then you're already looking at application fees of more than $350!

-Several state schools are a little less expensive; Penn State, University of Wisconsin, and University of Texas, for instance, all ask for $50.
-Other schools are somewhat more reasonable with application fees of $25 or $30, plus there are a good number of schools to which you can apply for free!
+Several public schools are a little less expensive; Illinois State University, the University of Texas at Dallas, and Miami University, for instance, all ask for $50.
+Other schools are even cheaper with application fees of just $25 or $30.
+There's also a good number of schools to which you can apply for free!

 So eligible.
 How about you?

-How Do You Qualify for College Application Fee Waivers?
+How to Qualify for College Application Fee Waivers

-If your colleges have any doubts or questions, then they might ask you to send along extra information demonstrating that you qualify (this is rare).
+If your colleges have any doubts or questions, they might ask you to send along extra information demonstrating that you qualify—but this is rare.
 Mostly, this fee waiver process is done on the honor system.
-It’s up to you and your counselor to determine if you’re eligible, so take a look at the criteria below.
+It’s up to you and your counselor to determine whether you’re eligible, so be sure to take a look at the criteria below.

-- You’re enrolled in a program that aids students from low-income families, like Upward Bound.
+- You’re enrolled in a program that aids students from low-income families, such as Upward Bound

-- You live in federally subsidized public housing, a foster home, or are homeless.
+- You live in federally subsidized public housing or a foster home, or you are homeless

 *For most states, the Income Eligibility Guidelines are as follows: